harmonica-man/on-existing/README.md

 This is a piece of philosophical theory of which I finally brought in a state worth publishing.

-The aim is to enable (force?) altrusitic behaviour without requiring any context.
+The aim is to spawn altrusitic behaviour without requiring any context.

 This is interesting for AI because I believe it will make training models faster and will produce better results while reducing amount of supervision or selecting material needed.

-Also it's damn good philosophy.

 To Dos:
 Leitfaden für wahrnehmende Systeme
 Leitfaden zum Umgang mit Information

-I have no idea about coding "culture" so I had Claude-instant write the actual readme.
+I had Claude-instant write the actual readme.

 Happy thinking :)